-Consumer Services has created a series of Tip Sheets for the most common consumer issues they are contacted for.
-The purpose of these Tip Sheets is to provide overview information on a specific consumer issue and some recommendations for resolving conflicts you may be experiencing.
-If you require additional information or greater detail on a particular issue, please contact Consumer Services at 667-5111.
+These Tip Sheets provide overview information and some recommendations for resolving conflicts you may be experiencing.
+If you require additional information or greater detail on a particular issue, please contact us at 667-5944.

 Landlord and Tenant Act Handbook